 The Giving Tree (Shel Silverstein) –[Multimedia-English videos] A story about unconditional love.
 Read from the original book by Shel Silverstein.
 THE BOY WOULD COME= The boy used to come.
 USED TO can express a habit or a state (a situation), but WOULD can only express a habit- I used to get up at 8 o’clock, but now I get up later = I would get up at 8 o’clock, but now I get up later.- That house used to look very old, but now they have repaired it.

 List of videolessons from the English learning series EXTR@ ENGLISH - in Mult...
 A cool TV series, a funny sitcom, and an English course, all wrapped in one single package to make Extr@, the perfect way of learning natural English having fun.SEE THE OTHER EPISODES HERE !Do extr@ activities hereAnnie and Bridget share a flat.
 Their next-door neighbour Nick is a disorganized, humorous macho fellow.
 Bridget's Argentinean penpal, Hector, comes to London to visit her.
 English Online France - Listening Beginners’ Dictations Exercise 1Exercise 2Exercise 3Exercise 4Exercise 5Exercise 6Exercise 7Exercise 8Exercise 9Exercise 10Exercise 11Exercise 12Exercise 13Exercise 14Exercise 15Exercise 16Exercise 17Exercise 18Exercise 19 Here, There and Everywhere 1 – Once upon a time2 – Are you a mouse?3 – Charlie Caretto4 – Golden eagle5 – Good luck, bad luck6 – Calvin Coolidge7 – Buffalo hunters8 – « The five bells »9 – Stand up and be counted10 – The strawberry11 – The fire truck12 – Cézanne13 – Can you see it?14 – The Clock-Maker15 – Mary cut the lawn16 – Where are you going?

+A podcast about life as a teenager in Sweden We will work with podcasts the last weeks.
+We are going to follow a Syrian family in this podcast.
+I will give you questions to discuss.
+You are also going to produce your own podcasts and reflect on your own lives in Sweden.
+The ability we are going to focus on is this: reflect over living conditions, social and cultural phenomena in different contexts and parts of the world where English is used.
 Why You Should Learn English with TV Series For the majority of exceptionally fluent English speakers I meet, the most fun, enriching, and effective way to learn English is through watching TV series.
 In fact, it’s surprisingly common to hear that people learn significantly more English from TV, movies, and videos than all traditional methods combined (For example: English courses, textbooks, and even study abroad experiences).
 So why is this the case?